-The "200A" CT's designed to be placed on the system main lines will measure up to 250A on the Gen 2 top ports - the "50A" CT's will measure up to 75A.
+The "200A" CT's are designed to be placed on the system main lines and will measure up to 250A when installed in the Gen2's top ports.
+The "50A" CT's will measure up to 75A.
 If that amperage/current limitation is passed, no damage will occur to either the Gen 2 device or the sensors since they're passively monitoring power, but the measurements will max out at those amounts respectively.
-One important note, the amperage limitation itself is not on the sensor but on the Gen 2 device port.
+One important thing to note is that the amperage limitation is not of the sensor but of the Gen2's device ports.
 That means that using a 200A CT on a Gen 2 side port (designed for the 50A CT's) will still only reach 75A before maxing out its measurement capacity.

 How many 200A CT's are needed?

-Depends on the phase count in your system.
-One 200A CT sensor per phase/live main line. (neutral and/or ground not included as a "phase")
+This depends on the phase count of your system.
+One 200A CT sensor per phase/live main line. (neutral and/or ground lines are not included as a "phase")

 Can I use a 200A CT on a side port?

 Yes - you will need a 3.5mm female to 2.5mm male audio jack adapter for the different jack size (to fit the device port) and a 4.0 multiplier on the circuit to adjust for the different sensor size calibrations.
 Note - will still have a 75A limitation on the circuit (rather than 200A).

 Can I use a 50A CT on a top port?

 Yes - you will need a 2.5mm female to 3.5mm male audio adapter for the different jack size (to fit into the device port) and a 0.25 multiplier on the circuit to adjust for the different sensor size calibrations.